You keep a lovely house.

 By following these washing machine cleaning tips, about two or three times a year, you can help your machine function properly and deliver outstanding results.

 But for a washing machine to do its job effectively, it needs regular care and attention on your part.

-This is especially true for front-loading washers, since their design creates trouble spots that, if left uncleaned, can lead to funky mold and mildew plus the attendant odors.
+This is especially true for front-loading washers since their design creates trouble spots that, if left uncleaned, can lead to funky mold and mildew and the attendant odors.

 Specialty cleaners, while available, aren't necessary.
 A cup of white vinegar or bleach will get the dirty job of cleaning the drum done and will remove any built up bacteria, mold, or mildew.